APEbbers/FreeCAD-Ribbon/README.md

 ## Installation

-There are two options for installing this addon:
+There are three options for installing this addon:
+### Via the Addon manager
+Go to 'Tools/Addon-Manager' and search for 'FreeCAD-Ribbon').
+Click on 'Install'.

 ### Custom Repository for Addon Manager

 Go to `Edit/Preferences/Addon-Manager` and add the custom repository `https://github.com/APEbbers/FreeCAD-Ribbon.git` with the branch `main`.
-Now you can go to the Addon Manager (`Tools/Addon-Manager`) and install "FreeCAD Ribbon" (maybe you have to update your local cache first).
+Now you can go to the Addon Manager (`Tools/Addon-Manager`) and install "FreeCAD Ribbon" (it can be that you have to update your local cache first).
 Now restart FreeCAD and you will see a ribbon interface :)

 ### Manual Installation